nov314k/farmafit/README.md

 ## Installation on Windows

-Windows installers are `releases/farmafit-X.Y-installer.exe` where X.Y signify version numbers. `*.zip` files in `releases` folder contain all files required to run the application without installation.
+Windows installers are `releases/farmafit-X.Y-installer.exe` where X.Y signifies version number. `*.zip` files in `releases` folder contain all files required to run the application without installation.

 ## Compiling from Source